 - 4.4 Objectives: The Councils chief objective when borrowing money is to strike an appropriately low risk balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
-The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 4.5 Strategy: Given the significant cuts to public expenditure and to local government funding, the Authority's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
-With short-term interest rates currently much lower than long-term rates, it is likely to be more cost effective in the short-term to either use internal resources, or to borrow short-term loans instead.
-Due to the uncertain economic scenario any decisions on this will be made following an internal review and consultation with our treasury advisors. - 4.6 The benefits of internal / short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
-Arlingclose will assist the Authority with this 'cost of carry' and breakeven analysis.
-Its output may determine whether the Authority borrows additional sums at long-term fixed rates in 2024/25 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.7 The Council has previously raised most of its long-term borrowing from the Public Works Loan Board (PWLB) but will consider long-term loans from other sources including banks, pensions, and local authorities, and will investigate the possibility of issuing bonds and similar instruments, to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
-PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Council intends to avoid this activity to retain its access to PWLB loans.
+The flexibility to renegotiate loans should the Council's long-term plans change is a secondary objective. - 4.5 Strategy: Given the significant cuts to public expenditure and to local government funding, the Council's borrowing strategy continues to address the key issue of affordability without compromising the longer-term stability of the debt portfolio.
+Short-term interest rates are currently at a 15-year high but are expected to fall in the coming years and it is therefore likely to be more cost effective over the medium-term to either use internal resources, or to borrow short-term loans instead. - 4.6 The benefits of internal / short-term borrowing will be monitored regularly against the potential for incurring additional costs by deferring borrowing into future years when long-term borrowing rates are forecast to rise modestly.
+Arlingclose will assist the Council with this 'cost of carry' and breakeven analysis.
+Its output may determine whether the Council borrows additional sums at long-term fixed rates in 2024/25 with a view to keeping future interest costs low, even if this causes additional cost in the short-term. - 4.7 The Council has previously raised most of its long-term borrowing from the Public Works Loan Board (PWLB) but will consider long-term loans from other sources including banks, pensions, and local authorities, and will investigate the possibility of issuing bonds and similar instruments, to lower interest costs and reduce over-reliance on one source of funding in line with the CIPFA Code.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield; the Council intends to avoid this activity to retain its access to PWLB loans. - 4.8 Alternatively, the Council may arrange forward starting loans, where the interest rate is fixed in advance, but the cash is received in later years.
+This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period. - 4.9 In addition, the Council may borrow short-term loans to cover unplanned cash flow shortages. - 4.10 Sources of borrowing: The approved sources of long-term and short-term borrowing are: - HM Treasury's PWLB lending facility (formerly the Public Works Loan Board) - UK Infrastructure Bank Itd - Any institution approved for investments (see below) - Any other bank or building society authorised to operate in the UK. - Any other UK public sector body - UK public and private sector pension funds (except Leicestershire County Council